KJY93/Project-4-Django-FullStack-Web-Development/README.md

 11. Superuser would like to view through and update the orders status on purchases made by their customers
     - Feature to implement: To include feature that allows only superuser to view customer's order and also to change a particular order status, i.e. from processing to either dispatched or delivered.

+12. User would like to receive order confirmation email upon successful payment
+    - Feature to implement: To use mailgun to send order confirmation email to users to notify them that their payment is successful.

+13. User would like to receive newsletter subscription confirmation email
+    - Feature to implement: To use mailgun to send subscription confirmation email to users to notify them they have sucessfully subscribed to the bookstore's newsletter.

+14. User would like to receive enquiry form confirmation email
+    - Feature to implement: To use mailgun to send enquiry confirmation email to users to notify them that their enquiry have been received.

 ## Project Structure
 ### a.
 Overview